webcomics/dosage/doc/web/content/index.md

 strip for a particular date/index (if the webcomic's site layout allows this).

+Multiple webcomics can be downloaded in parallel, making a daily more efficient.

 Notice
 -------
 This software is in no way intended to publically "broadcast" comic strips,